|Placed On:||3rd February 2023|

 The Research and Innovation Directorate plays a crucial role in supporting the University in these ambitions, working with academics from across the breadth of the institution’s portfolio.
 We have therefore created three new roles to help take this work forward; Head of Health Partnerships, Head of Environmental Sustainability Research Partnerships and Head of Regional and Civic Engagement.

-For an informal discussion to find out more about the role please contact Adrian Dawson: Adrian.firstname.lastname@example.org
+For an informal discussion to find out more about the role then please contact Adrian Dawson: Adrian.firstname.lastname@example.org

 Closing date: 12 midnight, Sunday 26 February 2023